bmatusiak/repairshopr-mobile-app/README.md

 Device Testing
 ----

-Current device testing id done on "Droidscript" android
+Current device testing is done on "Droidscript" android

 the main plan is to be able for the to be converted to phonegap,